 Emergency management is a vigorous and hearty practice for the preparation to mitigate, respond, and recover from an emergency.
 Preparation is a crucial part of emergency management, but not a total factor that is responsible for emergency management.
 Other major components like training, equipment analysis, and spreading emergency awareness in the community are the essentials of emergency management.
 Successful emergency management depends on the emergency policies at all government and private sector levels and can include individual and community organisation to work together at the time of an emergency.

 Emergency management includes essential factors such as making a possible emergency plan, having access to the resources required to execute the plan, continuously practising the plan to make it better, providing training to employees, informing the local authorities and common people about emergencies, connecting with stakeholders, and reporting the emergency when it occurs.
+This process can be lengthy and complex.
+A certified performance consultant may help to refine the plan.
 Emergency management follows four important stages that are mentioned below:

 Mitigation is a pre-planned action that is taken out before the emergency to decrease human and financial damage in the future.
 This step includes analysis of expected risks and planning on reducing risks, which requires people to understand local risks and report them and promotes long-term security of the community.
 Mitigation can be accomplished through confined ordinance, law practices, and regulations.